OliverW147/Minecraft-Redstone-Computer/README.md

 - **Magnitude Comparator**: Compares two 8-bit values for equality or magnitude.
 - **Clock**: Operates at a 36-second clock cycle (0.027 Hz).
 - **Program Counter**: Supports conditional and unconditional branching, allowing the program to jump to different instructions based on conditions.
-- **Display**: A 7-segment display that converts 8-bit values to base 10 for visualization.
+- **Display**: A 7-segment display that converts 8-bit values to base 10 for visualisation.

 ## Design Notes

-While I designed an ALU and most of the components, I used three pre-existing designs to optimize space and improve performance.
+While I designed an ALU and most of the components, I used three pre-existing designs to optimise space and improve performance.
 Specifically:

 - **Program Counter**: I adapted a pre-existing design for the program counter, which was sourced from the internet.
 This design was modified to incorporate a clock and support for conditional branching.